pariya-ph13/shop-challenge/README.md

 | 6104337743428383     | 6037703932049631  | -50000 |

-also the related features of transactions(in this scenario transfer) will be save on transactionRule table(like fee, sms template, transaction limits)
+also the related features of transactions(in this scenario transfer) will be saved on transactionRule table(like fee, sms template, transaction limits)